New Non-Powered Brace Targets Hand Tremors While Preserving Voluntary Movement

 Read MoreDr William C. Meyers discusses five common myths about the athlete’s core.
 Truly understanding the core involves breaking down these common myths in order to see it with new eyes, he notes.

-Read MorePolly Swingle, PT, GCS, CEEAA, and Brian Paulson, CPO, explain the causes, symptoms, and effective therapeutic treatments for foot drop in this feature for the February/March 2019 issue of Physical Therapy Products.
+Read MorePolly Swingle, PT, GCS, CEEAA, and Brian Paulson, CPO, explain the causes, symptoms, and effective therapeutic treatments for foot drop in this feature article.

 Read MoreBreg Inc launches launches its next generation unloader knee brace for mild to severe osteoarthritis, the Breg Quantum OA, featuring dynamic unloading in a sleek and intuitive design.